SalvatoreRa/tutorial/artificial intelligence/LLM_course.md

 **High level resources**

 * [An Introduction to Training LLMs using RLHF](https://wandb.ai/ayush-thakur/Intro-RLAIF/reports/An-Introduction-to-Training-LLMs-Using-Reinforcement-Learning-From-Human-Feedback-RLHF---VmlldzozMzYyNjcy) - it provides an overview of how reinforcement learning is used to fine-tune large language models based on human feedback.
 It explains the process of training, key concepts involved, and the advantages of RLHF
+* [Illustration RLHF](https://huggingface.co/blog/rlhf) - it explains how RLHF is used to fine-tune LLMs to align them more closely with human values and preferences.
+The article discusses the steps involved in the RLHF process, including gathering human feedback, reward modeling, and policy optimization.
+* [Preference Tuning LLMs](https://huggingface.co/blog/pref-tuning) - A description of different approaches (DPO, IPO, and KTO) and their comparison.
 * [Distilabel](https://github.com/argilla-io/distilabel) -  is a tool designed to simplify the process of data labeling for machine learning.
 It provides a user-friendly interface for labeling datasets, with features that streamline the creation of labeled datasets for training models.